 The ASCEND Scholars program is designed to prepare students for the important transition from undergraduate- to graduate-level training in health research, requiring the Scholars to incorporate higher-order thinking in addition to learning the basic skills and concepts from their undergraduate courses.
 The ASCEND Scholars' curriculum is designed to increase their mathematical skills, expose them to the latest technologies in the sciences, and develop their critical thinking and communication skills.
-Extramural research experiences are designed to give our Scholars the skills and experience for successful transition into a research-intensive graduate school program in the biomedical, behavioral or social sciences.
+External research experiences are designed to give Scholars the skills and experience needed for successful transition into a research-intensive graduate school program in the biomedical, behavioral, or social sciences.

-Students selected to become ASCEND Scholars must meet the following criteria:
+Students selected as ASCEND Scholars must meet the following criteria:

 - Rising juniors with at least 50 credits.

 - Have and maintain a minimum grade point average of 3.0 (based on a 4.0 scale) prior to and during their tenure with the program.